StetHD/tarifa-book/usage/update.md

 # update

-`tarifa upate` updates a tarifa project by upgrading available Cordova platforms and available default plugins.
+`tarifa update` updates a tarifa project by upgrading the available Cordova platforms and the available default plugins.
 It will prompt you before changing anything!
 See [update an existing project section](update/index.md) for more details.

 ```
 Usage: tarifa update